mateustav/mateustav/src/projects/matttt.md

 title: "Matttt.ca"
 ---

 The site you're seeing right now!
-As soon as I heard about this static site generator powered by React, I knew that would've been the core of the tech stack.
-Gatsby allowed me to create this crazy fast site while let me expand it with the plugins (and still keeping its excellent performance).
+As soon as I heard about this static site generator powered by React, I knew it would become the core of my tech stack.
+The Gatsby framework allowed me to create this crazy fast site and expand it with plugins (while keeping its performance excellent).

 Technology used:

 - Netlify
 - Github Deployment
 - Gatsby.js
+- FontAwesome 5 Pro
 - React Boostrap
-- FontAwesome 5 Pro